Hrsh-Venket/Hrsh-Venket.github.io/_projects/The Merchant of Mareechikoor.md

 layout: page
 title: The Merchant of Mareechikoor
 description: A video game built in with the Godot Game engine
-img: assets/img/Basic Hakeye System/Hawkeye icon.jpg
+img: assets/img/The Merchant of Mareechikoor/title page.png
 importance: 1
 category: fun
 related_publications: